dvale04/CS4390Hw/hw1/README.md

 # Advanced Compilers

 ## CS 4390 - Fall 2025
-- This repo is to extend CFG construction implementation by Adrian Samspon course on programming langugage implementation.
-Includes reverse post order and reucibility testing.
+- This repository is to extend CFG construction implementation by Adrian Sampson from course on programming language implementation.

+- Includes reverse post order and reducibility testing.
-Used turnt to construct test and the command to run is bril2json < {filename} | python3 ../mycfg.py
+- Used turnt to construct tests.

+To run the CFG test cases in DOT format for a Bril program: bril2json < {filename} | python3 ../mycfg.py from test file